1. Home

 Flu Prevention

-5. Cover your mouth and nose: Cough or sneeze into your elbow, arm, or disposable tissue.
-Make sure to wash your hands or sanitize and dispose of your tissue afterward.
+• Cover your mouth and nose: Cough or sneeze into your elbow, arm, or disposable tissue.
+Wearing a mask is an additional prevention strategy that you can choose to do to further protect yourself and others.

-7. Practice other good health habits: Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
+• Practice other good health habits: Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

 Learn more about Health Habits to Help Prevent the Flu.